archiloque/tyrano_dsl/README.md

 You create your TyranoBuilder project with the specific options and the library is used to modify the content without touching the other things.

-The project is a WIP : I add things as I need them, if you have any issue or need something please ask me.
+The project is a WIP: I add things as I need them, if you have any issue or need something please ask me.

 If you use it for a published VN, please tell me: it would make me happy and I'll add a link to it in this page.

-Example :
+Example:

 ```ruby
 declare_character 'Shinji',